RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/index.md

 ## Installation

-Since version 2 is still in beta, it's not on the community plugin browser yet.
+You can install this plugin via Obsidian's community plugin browser (see [here](https://help.obsidian.md/Extending+Obsidian/Community+plugins#Install+a+community+plugin) for instructions).

-But you can install the latest beta release using [BRAT](obsidian://show-plugin?id=obsidian42-brat):
+Also, you can test the latest beta release using [BRAT](https://github.com/TfTHacker/obsidian42-brat):

 1. Install BRAT and enable it.
 2. Go to `Options`.
 In the `Beta Plugin List` section, click on the `Add Beta plugin` button.